 The most important disciplines of the OECD Arrangement cover the following aspects:

-The OECD sector understandings regulate specific financing and insuring requirements for projects in selected sectors.
-Austrian companies operate successfully around the world in the infrastructure sector and benefit, above all, from the sector understandings in the following areas: renewable energy, climate change mitigation and adaption, as well as water projects.
+Austrian companies operate successfully around the world in the infrastructure sector and benefit, above all, from the sector understanding on export credits for climate change.

 Considerable growth potential exists in these sectors due to the rising global demand for climate-friendly technologies.
 This opens up a number of opportunities for Austrian companies.